aristanetworks/aclabs/docs/telemetry.md

 [Start :octicons-play-16: gNMIc-Prometheus-Grafana Lab :octicons-mark-github-24:](https://codespaces.new/noredistribution/aclabs/tree/main?quickstart=1&devcontainer_path=.devcontainer%2Fgnmic-prometheus-grafana%2Fdevcontainer.json){ .md-button .md-button--primary target=_blank}

+!!!
+Note

+    The ARTOKEN variable should be set for the scripts to be able to download the cEOS-lab image.
+Please set this before clicking on `Create new codespace` as mentioned in the [Quickstart](quickstart.md#starting-the-lab)

 Once the web based vscode starts the containerlab topology should be automatically deployed via the `postCreate.sh` script, and once the grafana container is ready, Codespaces will send a notification and reveal the `Open in Browser` button.

 ![codespace-grafana](assets/img/codespace-grafana.png)

+To access Grafana use the `arista/arista` credentials.

 To add configurations to the switches, such as configuring EVPN, we can use AVD for instance (This will be needed for the L3 Telemetry dashboard):